aegean-odyssey/mpmd_marlin_1.1.x/README.md

 // to use M106/M107 to control the fan (NOT RECOMMENDED).
 #define CONFIGURE_FAN_AS_PART_COOLING  0

+// The stock firmware of the Monoprice Mini Delta places the "front" of
+// the build plate away from the LCD display.
+Set ROTATE_TOWER_AXES to 1
+// to redefine the stepper motor axes and thus rotate the tower axes.
+// Specifically, X<=Y, Y<=Z, and Z<=X (where A<=B means A becomes B)
+#define ROTATE_TOWER_AXES  1

 // Invert the direction of a stepper motor by setting the corresponding
 // bit(X,Y,Z,E) in STEPPER_DIRECTION_XYZE.
 It seems that Monoprice does
 // not configure the stepper motors consistently, so it may be necessary